20516 - MANAGEMENT OF INTERNATIONAL ORGANIZATIONS AND NGO'S

 Students who do not submit all assignments above will be assessed as non-attending students.

-For students not regularly attending classes, final grade for this course is based on a final written examination (100%) composed of 20 multiple choice questions (counting for 0.8 points each) and one long-answer question (for 6 points), based on readings (excluding case studies) and class slides.
+For students not regularly attending classes, final grade for this course is based on a final written examination (100%) composed of 30 multiple choice questions (counting for 0.8 points each) and one long-answer question (for 6 points), based on readings (excluding case studies) and class slides.

 The course relies on a textbook (Missoni E., & Alesani D. 2014.
 Management of International Organizations.
 London: Routledge.) and additional chapters or articles, as indicated in the syllabus.